Rhins of Galloway

 http://www.stranraerfc.org/

 Shops & businesses Shopping is available just 5 minutes drive away in Stranraer, with major centres of Ayr and Glasgow being about one and two hours away respectively.
-A small local store nestles in front of the Homestead Guest House in Cairnryan, opposite the ferry terminal.

 Shops, businesses & services